HaTikva Market in southern Tel Aviv is an authentic market with fewer tourists, and it almost had not changed in the last decades.

 While visiting the market, I did not see any tourists, and there were no people with cameras.
 Thus I did not feel very comfortable photographing with a big DSLR.
 Hence, this post has fewer photos than usual.

-Restaurants At The Market
+Restaurants at the Market

 I have read about different restaurants at HaTikva Market.
 They most serve authentic food.
 Maybe because it was too early, we saw only one open restaurant.
 But since it did not appeal to us, we did not visit it.

-If you want to eat at the market, keep in mind that most of the people there have not changed over the last decades.
+If you want to eat at the market, keep in mind that most people there have not changed over the last decades.
 Meaning, do not expect to find healthy food there.
-Most of the food is either deep-fried food or has lots of oil (I am not saying that it is not tasty; they just have not heard about the healthy food trend yet).
+Most of the food is either deep-fried or has lots of oil (I am not saying that it is not tasty; they just have not heard about the healthy food trend yet).

 At the entrance to the market, I saw this Vespa scooter.